smash-transport/smash-vhlle-hybrid/README.md

 - Cooper-Frye sampler to perform particlization of the elements on the freezeout hypersurface;
 - SMASH hadronic transport approach to perform the afterburner evolution.

-If you are using the SMASH-vHLLE-hybrid, please cite [arXiv:2212.08724](https://arxiv.org/abs/2112.08724).
+If you are using the SMASH-vHLLE-hybrid, please cite [Eur.Phys.J.A 58(2022)11,230](https://arxiv.org/abs/2112.08724).
 You may also consult this reference for further details about the hybrid approach.

 ## Prerequisites